turboapps/docs/getting_started/turbo_for_citrix/citrixwalkthrough.md

 ```
 # Run Turbo subscribe
-C:\> turbo subscribe --all-users <username>
+C:\> turbo subscribe --all-users <org\user>

 ```

+Enter **turbo subscribe --all-users <org>** in the command prompt to subscribe to your organization's applications.

+Or

-Enter **turbo subscribe --all-users <username>** in the command prompt to subscribe to your applications.
+Enter **turbo subscribe --all-users <user>** in the command prompt to subscribe to your applications.

 The --all-users flag makes your applications available for all users on the machine.

 ![](/components/docs/getting_started/turbo_for_citrix/Step8.png)